 It is essential to avoid products on the skin such as astringents, toners, physical scrubs, and products containing some alpha hydroxy acids.
 I find that lactic acid, a very mild AHA, is tolerated and can be used for very gentle chemical exfoliation if needed for mild acne.
 We have seen many cases of “maskne” in the past 18 months.

 Gentle lactic acid peels are also able to be tolerated for cleansing and exfoliation of the skin.
 Sunscreen containing zinc is essential as rosacea can be flared by radiant heat from the sun and UV radiation.
 Some products may help inflammation, including topical Vitamin C and products containing Thuja, which is a potent anti-inflammatory that comes from the bark of red cedar.
 Laser and Intense Pulsed Light can be used to treat the vascular features of rosacea – the redness and veins that can appear on cheeks, chin, and often in the area between the eyes.

 For more severe rosacea, especially if there are pustules, there are now prescription medications available.
 These include topical metronidazole, azelaic acid, and ivermectin.
 You will need to consult with your physician regarding these medications.

-Feel free to book a complimentary consultation with Dr. Pascoe to determine if your dry, irritated, red facial skin, is rosacea.
+Feel free to book a consultation with Dr. Pascoe to determine if your dry, irritated, red facial skin, is rosacea.
 There are now many options to help with rosacea so that your skin (and you) feel a lot happier.